bearcatjs/bearcat-dao/README.md

 ## Using with [pomelo-sync](https://github.com/NetEase/pomelo-sync)
 In [pomelo](https://github.com/NetEase/pomelo) you can use [pomelo-sync-plugin](https://github.com/NetEase/pomelo-sync-plugin) for convenience

+update npm
 ```
 npm install pomelo-sync-plugin --save
 ```

+add with app.js
 ```
 var sync = require('pomelo-sync-plugin');
 app.use(sync, {sync: {path:__dirname + '/app/dao/mapping', dbclient: {}}});
 ```

-we now use bearcat-dao to handle db operations there dbclient can an empty object to be compatible for pomelo-sync(in pomelo-sync dbclient must be passed)
+we now use bearcat-dao to handle db operations, therefor dbclient can an empty object to be compatible for pomelo-sync(in pomelo-sync dbclient must be passed)

 then in your application app/dao/mapping directory, you can write mappings